jdoleary/Spellmasons/docs/CriticalPath.md

 3. Simplify or optimize.
 Note: It's the third step for a reason.
 Possibly the most common error of a smart engineer is to optimize a thing that should not exist.
 4. Accelerate cycle time.
 You're moving too slowly, go faster.
 5. Automate

+## Advice from GMTK:
+- Players must be rewarded or forced to do something risky and fun or they'll do something easy and boring.
+- If something is at the heart of your game, it needs to shine through in every aspect.